 To access off campus, you will need to log in using your AECC University College username and password, then select 'Log in automatically'.

-iRefer access is limited to a single user at any one time.
+iRefer access is limited to five users at any one time.
 Please ensure that you log out as soon as you have finished using it so that it is available for your colleagues to use.
 If you see the message 'Session limit exceeded' you will need to try again in a few minutes.

 Please see the website for further information about iRefer.